-6.1.1.
-Accrual and taking of annual leave
+- 6.1.1.
+Accrual and taking of annual leave - a.

-- a.
 To promote a healthy lifestyle and work/life balance managers will actively encourage employees to take their 4 week annual leave entitlement every year. - b.
 An employee may elect to accrue and carry forward any amount of leave to a maximum not exceeding 304 hours (full time equivalent) from the date the employee becomes entitled to the leave.
-The maximum accrual may be increased in exceptional circumstances by written agreement between the employee and their manager which is approved by their divisional manager. - c.
-An employee may take annual leave in single days up to a maximum of ten in any one anniversary year. - d.
+The maximum accrual may be increased in exceptional circumstances by written agreement between the employee and their manager which is approved by their general manager. - c.
+An employee may take annual leave in single hours (one hour and above) subject to operational requirements. - d.
 All other annual leave taken must be taken in a minimum five day block including other leave such as TOIL and RDOs. - e.
 Managers will ensure that annual leave management plans are put in place for employees who have accrued more than 304 hours (FTE).